JHPark25/DiscriminologyDocs/docs/source/frontend.rst

 The `Welcome page <https://github.com/hcs-t4sg/hcs-t4sg-discriminology_project/blob/cb9c16a1dd16ed75bd18a8b0172156ea3e80c9c0/frontend/src/pages/welcome.js#L5>`_ allows users to register, login, or continue as a guest.
 If the user chooses to continue as a guest, the user's account will default to the default_user in the ``users`` table, with ID of 1.
 Then, the user can navigate to all pages per usual.

 #############
 Other Files
 #############
 All environment variables are stored in the ``.env`` file.
-Here, we store the API endpoint for the backend, so that when the server that the backend is located on changes, all endpoints will automatically update.
+Here, we store the API endpoint URL from the backend, so that when the server that hosts the backend changes, all endpoints will automatically update.

 The dependencies are all stored in ``package.json`` and ``package-lock.json``.